Real-time PHP

 No build step

-Form validation ~HTML5 constraint API only; no built-in server-side validation.
+Form validation HTML5 client-side (Datastar calls reportValidity() before sending) plus full server-side validation with per-field error signals pushed back via SSE. ~HTML5 constraint API only; no built-in server-side validation.

 Ecosystem & community Early Large Medium Large Large